mantidproject/documents/Presentations/DevMeetings/2016-01/Documentation_Savici/Documentation_Savici.md

 # 2. What is Mantid?
 How do I start?

-* We have some tutorials, but it might not be relevant to most users --
+* We have some tutorials, but it might not be relevant to most users

+--

 * Should create a "Starting with Mantid" that should tell the users

-- what is the difference between MantidPlot and the Framework --
+  - what is the difference between MantidPlot and the Framework

+--

-- quick description of what a workspace is, what it contain --
+  - quick description of what a workspace is, what it contains

+--

-- talk about user interfaces (should be links to technique specific ones) --
+  - talk about user interfaces (should be links to technique specific ones)

+--

-- point to tutorials for python in Mantid, MantidPlot, etc --
+  - point to tutorials for python in Mantid, MantidPlot, etc

+--

   - Very important: where can I find more help?

 ---
 # 3. What does this thing do?